-As a board member, it’s your duty to respect the consensus (whether you like it or not).
-That means when a decision has been made, you stand united with them and support the policy.
-Kim Rubly, vice president at FirstService Residential in Tucson, said “A united board not only creates a healthy atmosphere for decisions, it also helps improve morale within the community and builds up your association’s reputation.”
-Further, a healthy, unified board will be able to develop and change policies smoothly, leading to improvements for your association.
+Whether you like it or not, board members must respect the consensus.
+This means when a unanimous decision has been made, you stand united with your fellow board members and support the policy.
+According to FirstService Residential leaders, a united board not only creates a healthy atmosphere, but it also helps improve community morale and your association’s reputation.
+In addition, a unified board that agrees with each other will be able to develop and change policies more smoothly, leading to improvements for your association.

 “HOA legislation, policies and best practices are so complicated.
 I don’t have time to learn everything I need to know.”